Sadi-Mahmud-Shurid/PTM/README.md

 This repository builds upon and extends the excellent work by Abhijit Mishra and collaborators in the Thought2Text project.

 💻 Foundational Codebase: [github.com/abhijitmishra/Thought2Text](https://github.com/abhijitmishra/Thought2Text.git)
+ All credit for the core implementation goes to the original authors.